2020 Conference Presenter Resources

-- Invited Session: Similar to a special session where multiple experts were invited to present.
-All conference registrants are welcome to attend these sessions.
+- "Invited" Session: This means the presenters were invited to present.
+All conference attendees are welcome to attend these sessions.

 - Concurrent Session: Presentations in different locations that are occurring at the same time.
 There are several concurrent session periods throughout the conference.
 A concurrent session could be a paper session, symposium, lightning paper, or workshop format.

 - Paper Session: 3-4 presentations centered around a common theme.
 Each presenter has 12 minutes to present.
 NEW this is year is that after the presentations, sessions will include facilitated group dialogue and interaction, with the hope of identifying priority next steps for the field.

 - Interactive Paper Session: 4-5 papers centered on a common theme.
 The purpose of this session is for a lively discussion where new information is created.
 Papers should focus primarily on key findings/observations, contributions, and methodological rigor.
 Each presenter has 7 minutes to present.
 A maximum of 7 slides are to be prepared in advance (i.e., one minute per slide).
 After the presentations, sessions will include facilitated group dialogue and interaction.
 Some sessions will be live while other sessions will be pre-recorded.
 In either case, presenters will be available for live Q&A and discussion after the presentations.

 - Roundtable: A presenter introduces a topic and leads discussion.
 During roundtable sessions, participants could visit more than one roundtable discussion during the session.